blogs.sanpreetsingh.com

 • focus on connection, not victory

 For many couples, the issue is not simply that closeness has changed.
 The issue is that they no longer know how to talk about the change without hurting each other more.
-That is where communication problems in relationship and intimacy loss in relationship often become part of the same pattern.
+Repeated conversations that turn into tension often point to communication strain that keeps damaging closeness.

 What Healthy Intimacy Conversations Actually Sound Like